Best 5 Apps to Improve Team Productivity (& Why They Work)

 5. Evernote

-Productivity tools are a great way to help business teams manage projects more efficiently, streamline their workflows, and get more work done in less time.
+Productivity tools are a great way for business teams to manage projects more efficiently, streamline workflows, and get more work done in less time.

 These tools can help teams in different ways — from taking down notes and organizing a daily to-do list to automating repetitive tasks and optimizing time management.

-Below are 10 of the best productivity apps that teams can use to make their processes more efficient and productive.
+Below are 10 of the best productivity apps teams can use to improve their processes.

 1. Sunsama